Last Updated on 14 August 2023 by Poorna & Brinda

 - Notice the colourful mountains as you drive towards Lamayuru.

-- The few kilometers after Lamayuru will treat you the fascinating landscape of moonscape!
+- The few kilometres after Lamayuru will treat you to the fascinating landscape of the moonscape!

 - After Lamayuru, you will be joined by Indus.
 Continue to get fascinated by the landscape.

 - Stop over at Gurudwara Patthar Sahib, one of the holy shrines of Sikhs and take blessings of Guru Nanak ji.

 - Reach your place of stay in Leh and relax for the night.

 For more details and lovely pictures of this part of the Ladakh road trip from Leh to Kargil, please check out these posts on this blog

 - Srinagar to Leh road trip 2 – Surreal and Spectacular!

 - Srinagar to Leh road trip 3 – Moonscape & Magical Mountains!